a-mhamdi/neural-network-from-scratch-in-Julia/README.md

 # Neural Network From Scratch In Julia
 We build and train a neural network architecture in Julia without usage of deep learning frameworks.

-Detailed steps of the backpropagation algorithm are shown in the images below.
+Detailed steps of the backpropagation algorithm are shown in the images below ([source](https://github.com/a-mhamdi/jlai/blob/main/Slides-Labs/Demystifying%20AI%20Sorcery%20(Part-1).pdf)).

 ![BackProp](./Images/backprop-1.png)
 ![BackProp](./Images/backprop-2.png)